dbachelder/CreditCardEntry/README.md

 # Version History

+###4/27/2015
+ - removed a bunch of dead resources reducing aar size by ~17%

+###4/26/2015
+ - fixed corner radius of card back
+ - allow setting an invalid number programmatically

 ###4/24/2015
  - Done IME causes validation check and keyboard dismiss
  - All fields except credit card # are now optional